 Paolo Sivilotti, the researcher who supervised the trials explains : ” The test was conducted in 2021 and 2022 near Udine.
 It analysed the response of Pinot gris, a typical variety from the region, to three different water treatments: no stress, moderately stressed, severely stressed. ” To monitor and maintain these water stress levels over the season, Mr. Sivilotti used Vintel, which simulates predawn water potential as an indicator of plant water status.

 - No stress : -0.2 MPa over the whole season

 - Moderate stress : -0.35 MPa between flowering and harvest

 - Severe stress : -055 MPa between flowering and harvest

 ” What was really interesting was to see whether a deficit irrigation strategy could help optimize water use and what level of stress should be maintained after flowering to ensure a satisfactory yield and grape quality.
 The DSS Vintel was the ideal tool to conduct this study because its models do not just simulate soil moisture but provide a direct estimate of the effect that soil water shortage has on vine water status.
 The pressure chamber measures made during the growing seasons confirmed the accuracy of simulations, making any DSS adjustment unnecessary.”

-The results show that “the moderately stressed regime allows to save 31% of irrigation water (35 mm) with modest impacts on yield and physiology, and without any repercussions on quality“.
-Indeed, a wine tasting panel has tried the wines produced in 2022, and no difference between the stressed and non-stressed wines has been remarked.
+The results show that “the moderately stressed regime allowed to save 31% and 50% of irrigation water in 2021 and 2022 with modest impacts on yield and physiology, and without any repercussions on quality“.
+Indeed, a wine tasting panel has tried the wines produced in 2021, and no difference between the stressed and non-stressed wines has been remarked.

 “Obviously more studies are needed to assess the best deficit irrigation strategies in different viticultural contexts.”